 When asked what typically prevented students from becoming Promise students, mentor organizations cited lack of transportation as a barrier, especially for students in rural areas.
-Students are expected to complete community service outside of school hours, and students whose mentor is provided by tnAchieves must also attend the mandatory meeting after school.36 This is not the case for some other Promise requirements.
+Students are expected to complete community service outside of school hours, and students whose mentor is "Transportation is the biggest barrier.
+[We] serve very rural areas."

+-A response from a mentor organization official during an interview with OREA analysts provided by tnAchieves must also attend the mandatory meeting after school.
+This is not the case for some other Promise requirements.
 For example, completing the FAFSA, another Promise requirement, is often done by students during the school day with assistance from local and higher education stakeholders.
 Just over 10 percent of applicants did not complete the FAFSA, which is lower than for any other program requirement.

-35 As of July 2019, REDI is no longer an approved Tennessee Promise mentoring organization.
+&lt;sup>35 As of July 2019, REDI is no longer an approved Tennessee Promise mentoring organization.

-36 Students served by REDI and the Ayers foundation met one-on-one with students during school. tnAchieves requires students to attend the mandatory meeting after school, with few excusable reasons to be absent.
+&lt;sup>36 Students served by REDI and the Ayers foundation met one-on-one with students during school. tnAchieves requires students to attend the mandatory meeting after school, with few excusable reasons to be absent.
 (See section 1 for a full list of excused and unexcused absences.)